w3tecch/express-typescript-boilerplate/README.md

 ## Debugger in VSCode

+To debug your code run `npm start build` or hit `cmd + b` to build your app.
-Just set a breakpoint and hit `F5` in your Visual Studio Code.
+Then, just set a breakpoint and hit `F5` in your Visual Studio Code.

 ## API Routes